iamjessklein/usesthis/README.md

 This is a space for me to keep track of the tools that I use.

 ## hardware
-* dell monitor
+* samsung monitor
 * macbook pro
 * airpods
 * bose solo3
-* logitech M720 triathalon mouse
+* logitech lift mouse
 * keychron K4 keyboard

 ## software